-&lt;sup>7 We note that by creating objects in this manner it is possible to set-up an unphysical initial condition that can cause ANEOS to fail to converge on a temperature for the inputted specific internal energy and density.
+7 We note that by creating objects in this manner it is possible to set-up an unphysical initial condition that can cause ANEOS to fail to converge on a temperature for the inputted specific internal energy and density.
 For example, if the initial internal energy of particles in the center of a protoearth target is set artificially low (e.g., setting the object to a low uniform temperature that does not increase with depth), ANEOS can crash on inner particles that are under extremely high pressures but have apparently low specific internal energies.
-A typical failure mode is for ANEOS to iterate to lower and lower temperatures in an effort to provide a assumption of an adiabatic and isentropic temperature profile, $dT/dP = \alpha T/\rho C_p$ , where $\alpha$ is the coefficient of thermal expansion and $C_p$ is the specific heat at constant pressure (e.g., Solomatov 2000 and values therein), and a constant average density r, so that $P(r) = 2\pi G \rho^2 (R-r)^2/3$ , where R is the object radius and r is radial distance from the center.
-The objects are then "settled" (i.e., evolved for multiple dynamical times) during which time compression and additional heating occurs; after settling, the particle velocities are = 1% of the impact velocities to be considered in the actual impact simulations.
-For a surface temperature set to 2000°K, typical central temperatures are then ~ 3500°K to 4500°K for the ~ Earth mass targets, and ~ 2500°K to 3500°K for the impactors.
-We refer to simulations using such objects as "warm starts".
+A typical failure mode is for ANEOS to iterate to lower and temperatures with the assumption of an adiabatic and isentropic temperature profile, $dT/dP = \alpha T/\rho C_p$, where α is the coefficient of thermal expansion and C_p is the specific heat at constant pressure (e.g., Solomatov, 2000, and values therein), and a constant average density ρ , so that $P(r) = 2\pi G\rho^2 (R - r)^2/3$, where R is the object radius and r is radial distance from the center.
+The objects are then "settled" (i.e., evolved for multiple dynamical times) during which time compression and additional heating occurs; after settling, the particle velocities are $\leq 1\%$ of the impact velocities to be considered in the actual impact simulations.
+For a surface temperature set to 2000 K, typical central temperatures are then ~ 3500 to 4500 K for the ~ Earth mass targets, and ~ 2500 to 3500 K for the impactors.
+We refer to simulations using such objects as "warm starts."

 Figure 1 shows density and temperature profiles for target protoearths created with both methods.
-The predicted internal densities are similar to those predicted for the Earth; e.g., a hydrostatic density model based on seismic wave velocities (de Pater & Lissauer 2001 after Pieri & Dziewondki 1999) estimates terrestrial mantle densities increasing with depth from ~ 3.3 g/cm at the edge of the upper mantle to ~5 g/cm near the core mantle boundary, with core densities increasing from ~ 10g/cm to ~ 13 g/cm in the center of the Earth.
+The predicted internal densities are similar to those predicted for the Earth; e.g., a hydrostatic density model based on seismic wave velocities (de Pater and Lissauer, 2001, after Pieri and Dziewondski, 1999) estimates terrestrial mantle densities increasing with depth from ~ 3.3 g/cm3 at the edge of the upper mantle to ~ 5 g/cm3 near the core mantle boundary, with core densities increasing from ~ 10 to ~ 13 g/cm3 in the center of the Earth.